 Scientific Advisory Council

 Meet the Scientists who contribute to and review our Fact Sheets.
-The Midwest Dairy Association Scientific Advisory Council is comprised of seven leading dairy health, animal care and nutrition, farm environment, human health and nutrition, and dairy food experts.
+The Midwest Dairy Association Scientific Advisory Council is comprised of six leading dairy health, animal care and nutrition, farm environment, human health and nutrition, and dairy food experts.

 The Council provides extensive knowledge and experience, combined with a real understanding of dairy farmers, dairy cows and dairy foods to Midwest Dairy as it works to inform a variety of audiences about dairy production practices on the farm and the health benefits of dairy.